 Our team works with you to help you reach your highest level of recovery.

-From diagnosis into survivorship, oncology rehabilitation is designed to help patients manage some of the common side effects during and after cancer treatments.
+From diagnosis into survivorship, cancer rehabilitation is designed to help patients manage some of the common side effects during and after cancer treatments.

 We design and fit people with a variety of custom orthoses (devices that provide support or correct alignment issues of the spine or limbs).
 We also design and fit prostheses (artificial limbs), which we often make in our on-site lab.
 Follow-up care and education are among our services.